matomo-org/matomo-sdk-ios/README.md

     -- The NSURLSession class will be used for sending requests to the Piwik server

     pod 'PiwikTracker/AFNetworking2'
-    -- AFNetworking2 framework will be used for sending requests to the Piwik server
+    -- AFNetworking2 framework will be used for sending requests to the Piwik server.
+AFNetworking will be added as dependency to your project.

 ###Source files